tmtsoftware/csw/docs/src/main/services/location.md

 ## Dependencies

-To use the Location service without using the framework, add this to your `build.sbt` file:
+To use the Location Service without using the framework, add this to your `build.sbt` file:

 sbt
 :   @@@vars